AkshayAgarwal007/Jekyll-Mono/README.md

 ![Post](/images/post.PNG)

-To create a post just click + icon in /_posts/.
+To create a post just click on create new file button in /_posts/.
 Create a new file with the following naming convention: **year-month-day-title.md**.
 Also make sure to include the front-matter at the top of each new blog post.

 You can see the front matter at the top of /_posts/2016-03-06-Eternal-Lorem-Ipsum.md.
 It looks something like this.
 You have to change the title and author according to your post.
 The layout will remain the same.